superlin30/QuantPlus-Model-Evaluation/README.md

 ### Machine Learning Models

 For classical machine learning models, we utilized the highly compatible and widely adopted scikit-learn library to perform regression training.
 The models were fine-tuned using hyperparameter optimization:

 Hyperparameter Tuning: Random Search was applied to select the best hyperparameters.
 We performed 10 iterations (n_iter=10), with each iteration sampling a different parameter combination and conducting 5-fold cross-validation.

 Evaluation Metric: Negative Mean Squared Error (negative MSE) was used as the optimization criterion.

 Performance Metrics: After training, we reported the out-of-sample test MSE and R².

 ### Deep Learning Models

 For deep learning models, we used PyTorch, one of the most popular frameworks for building and training models.
 Each model followed a consistent configuration:

 Loss Function: Mean Squared Error (MSE)

 Optimizer: Adam optimizer

-Learning Rate Scheduler: Fixed learning rate of 0.01 Maximum Training Epochs: 50
+Learning Rate Scheduler: Fixed learning rate

+Maximum Training Epochs: 50

 Early Stopping: Patience of 10 epochs

 Batch Size: 32

 Performance Metrics: After training, we reported the out-of-sample test MSE and R².

 ### Repository Contents

-quantplus data processing.py: Code for data preprocessing, handling missing values, and constructing the dataset Evaluating classical machine learning models.py: Machine learning model training scripts using scikit-learn.
+quantplus data processing.py: Code for data preprocessing, handling missing values, and constructing the dataset

+Evaluating classical machine learning models.py: Machine learning model training scripts using scikit-learn.

 Evaluating classical deep learning models.py: Deep learning model training scripts using PyTorch.

 README.md: This file, providing an overview of the project, data, and model training.